 “Reimagining New England Histories: Historical Injustice, Sovereignty, and Freedom”

-I write to share details about a new grant-funded project Williams College, including Williams-Mystic, is embarking upon with Brown University’s Center for the Study of Slavery and Justice (CSSJ), and Connecticut’s Mystic Seaport Museum (MSM), and to invite your participation in it.
-Supported by The Andrew W. Mellon Foundation’s Just Futures Initiative, these regional partners are launching a three-year project that aims to tell a different, more complete story of New England and its global connections–past, present, and future–titled “Reimagining New England Histories: Historical Injustice, Sovereignty, and Freedom.”
+This grant-funded project is a collaboration between Williams College, including Williams-Mystic, Brown University’s Center for the Study of Slavery and Justice (CSSJ), and Connecticut’s Mystic Seaport Museum (MSM).
+Supported by The Andrew W. Mellon Foundation’s Just Futures Initiative, this initiative aims to tell a different, more complete story of New England and its global connections–past, present, and future–titled “Reimagining New England Histories: Historical Injustice, Sovereignty, and Freedom.”

 One objective of this collaborative, interdisciplinary, public humanities project is to reshape the ways young people, communities, scholars, and college students understand the history and present-day of New England.
 Building upon generations of scholarship and community-led work, the project employs the sea as one lens to grapple with intertwined histories of Indigenous and African-American experiences in the Northeast and the closely related impacts of colonization and enslavement that have so deeply affected multiple communities.
 Equally important, the project foregrounds the continuous work Black communities and sovereign Native nations have undertaken to maintain freedom, self-determination, and cultural thriving in this region.